tahczeban/MechaCar_Statistical_Analysis/README.md

 -safety:

 Metrics to test:
-Ho/Ha
+H0
-tests to address hypothesis
+Ha
-data required to run the statistical test
+tests to address hypothesis: t-test data required to run the statistical test